Overdrivr/Telemetry-arduino/README.md

 # Telemetry-arduino

-Drag-n-drop C++ Arduino wrapper of the `Telemetry` library.
+Drag-n-drop C++ Arduino wrapper of the [`Telemetry`](https://github.com/Overdrivr/Telemetry) library.

-`Telemetry-arduino` lets you exchange data between an Arduino board and a computer, through a serial or bluetooth connection, using a convenient interface.
+`Telemetry` lets you exchange data between an Arduino board and a computer, often through a serial or bluetooth connection, using a convenient interface.

 Any exchanged data carries a label, called *topic*.
 Topics are used to identify data, and act as a named communication channel.